-And the best part is that it doesn’t matter even if you have neglected exercise all your life, you can see a vast improvement in your overall health and functionality within months even as a senior.
+And the best part is that it doesn’t matter even if you have neglected exercise all your life, you can usually see a vast improvement in your strength and functionality within months even as a senior.

 You can do both strength training and cardio for free with the equipment you already own.
 I assume you have a pair of shoes at least, but that’s about all you need for an effective exercise program.

 Let’s start with strength training, as it is more important for your overall health and will produce more significant and immediate results, which will keep you motivated with exercise.

 Strength training offers several health benefits for seniors and it should be the mainstay of your exercise routine.
 Many people cringe when they hear the words strength training or lifting weights.

 This is because they are not familiar with the activity and just have negative images of bulging bodybuilders lifting extreme weights that make their veins bulge.
 They might even think lifting weights is a stupid “jock” activity.

 Don’t let yourself be one of these persons.
 Strength training is not about showing off and torturing yourself with extreme weights.
 It’s simply about improving your body and health.

 Strength training can help reverse age-related muscle and bone loss, increase strength levels, improve balance, improve metabolic diseases like high blood sugar and lipids, help seniors lose weight and even improve your overall wellbeing and mental health.

 Got you convinced?
 Great.
 Since you are reading this post about free exercise equipment, I’m not going to try to convince you to get a gym membership though.